marcboudreau/stirfry/platform-components/README.md

 Platform Components
 -------------------

+All platform components are provisioned in the **platform** namespace.

 ### argocd

 The **argocd** platform component is a bit special because its Helm chart installs ArgoCD (the _charts/_ subdirectory and _templates/_ subdirectory), but it also installs ArgoCD applications in the Kubernetes cluster for all of the other components (the _argocd-applications/templates_ subdirectory).